Working for Positive Change

 NPC has been actively involved in issues of immigration ever since the Sanctuary Movement in the 1980s.
 Immigrants are encouraged to legalize their status whenever possible and become successful members of the community.
 Advocacy for comprehensive immigration reform is actively pursued.

 The coffee crisis in Latin America has forced many small farmers to cease production because of low prices.
 In their support, we offer fair trade coffee and tea for sale to NPC members and friends, and we purchase it for use at NPC fellowship events.

-Supporting the farmers of Palestine in their struggle for their livelihood and land.
-Farmers are paid fair trade prices and one dollar of each bottle sold goes to Project Hope, an arts and education program for young people in Palestine.
+We support the farmers of Palestine in their struggle for their livelihood and land through Zatoun, a nonprofit organization that benefits Palestinian farmers and children.
+Farmers are paid fair trade prices, and $1.00 for each bottle sold goes to Project Hope, an arts and education program for young people in Palestine.
 An additional amount goes to replant olive trees inside Palestine that have been destroyed by the occupation.